Rochester, New York Chapter

 Mitzvah Project at City School #3

-Soon in Rochester, bells and educators will be welcoming students for a new school year.
-Unfortunately, many youngsters arrive without the necessary tools for learning.
+Unfortunately, in Rochester, many youngsters arrive without the necessary tools for learning.
 Through our Hadassah annual school mitzvah project, we can help by making sure these eager kids have notebooks, pencils, paper, pens, glue, backpacks and other essential tools.
 Take advantage of those late summer school supply sales and allow a youngster to be fully equipped for daily work.

 Drop off your donations at a meeting, or call 203-1200 for more information or a pickup.